airimder/Midi-to-Datapack/README.md

 The script will output 2 files, a .png file and a .mcfunction file.
 The .png file shows a color-coded piano-roll style representation of the midi, clamped within the 37-note range.
 Each pixel along the X-axis represents 1 tick of in-game time; each pixel on the Y-axis represents one semitone, from F#2 at the bottom to F#5 at the top.
 USE THIS IMAGE to check if it appears the midi has been converted correctly; if the image is not correct, the structure in game will not be, either.

-The script will also output a .mcfunction file, which can be executed as part of a custom datapack.
+The script will also output a .mcfunction file, which can be executed as part of a custom datapack, placed in the datapack folder of a Minecraft save.
 Templates are readily available online, but the basic structure of a datapack is something like:

 <datapack_name>/   # The name of your datapack